The Evening Star: Production

-In November 1992, it was announced Paramount Pictures had begun development on The Evening Star an adaptation of the novel of the same name by Larry McMurtry which itself was a follow-up to Terms of Endearment.
-Shirley MacLaine was confirmed to reprise her Academy Award winning role of Aurora Greenway in the film which was set to be developed by producer David Kirkpatrick with Robert Harling writing the screenplay.
-Despite the critical and commercial success of the 1983 film adaptation of Terms of Endearment, Paramount wouldn't commit to buying until Maclaine signed on.
-Jack Nicholson was interested in reprising his role of Garrett Breedlove contingent upon quality of the script.
-In November 1993, it was announced Frank Oz was in negotiations to serve as the film's director.
-James L. Brooks who directed Terms of Endearment was asked to return but felt there was nothing he could do with the material that wasn't done in the first film.
-In February 1994, production was delayed due to a lawsuit by Kirkpatrick against Paramount alleging that following his ouster from the studio he could stay on as producer on the films he was developing (which included this film and The Brady Bunch Movie), but claimed Paramount later reneged.
-It was further alleged that then Paramount president Stanley R. Jaffe had stonewalled green lighting Kirkpatrick's projects due to clashes the two had experienced working together on the film School Ties and only greenlit the film after Kirkpatrick was in the process of vacating Paramount.
-Both Juliette Lewis and Gwyneth Paltrow were considered for the role of Melanie Horton with Lewis landing the role.
-In September 1995, Harling was announced to be taking the role of director after Oz left the project.
+In November 1992, it was announced Paramount Pictures and producer David Kirkpatrick had begun development on The Evening Star, with Robert Harling writing a screenplay based on the novel by Larry McMurtry, his follow-up to Terms of Endearment.
+Shirley MacLaine was confirmed to reprise her Academy Award winning role of Aurora Greenway; despite the critical and commercial success of Terms of Endearment, Paramount wouldn't commit to buying until Maclaine had signed on.
+Jack Nicholson was reported to be interested in reprising his role of Garrett Breedlove, contingent upon quality of the script.

+In November 1993, it was announced that Frank Oz was in negotiations to serve as the film's director.
+James L. Brooks, who had directed Terms of Endearment, was asked to return but felt there was nothing in the material that wasn't covered in the first film.
+By February 1994, both Juliette Lewis and Gwyneth Paltrow were being considered for the role of Melanie Horton; however, production had been delayed due to a lawsuit brought by Kirkpatrick against Paramount.
+He alleged that following his ouster from the studio, he had been told that he could continue as producer on the films he was developing, including this film and The Brady Bunch Movie, but that Paramount later reneged on the deal.
+It was further alleged that then-Paramount president Stanley R. Jaffe had stonewalled green lighting Kirkpatrick's projects due to clashes the two had experienced working together on the film School Ties and only greenlit The Evening Star after Kirkpatrick was in the process of vacating the Paramount lot.

+In September 1995, it was reported that Rysher Entertainment would produce and finance the film for Paramount, with both MacLaine and Lewis set to star and screenwriter Harling taking over as director.
+Kirkpatrick was confirmed as producer, alongside Polly Platt, who had worked on Terms as production designer and had been the executive vice president of Brooks' production company Gracie Films.

+Production had started in Houston by January 1996, with Nicholson in final negotiations to return as Breedlove.
+MacLaine suffered a 102-degree flu fever on set, and was given a filming day with no dialogue.

 Release

 The film was released theatrically on December 25, 1996.
+It opened tenth in the box office, taking in $3.3 million from 1,265 screens.
 The film was released on home video on May 6, 1997.